5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Reverting_Root_Patches.md

 Everything should be back to normal again.

 ## Option 2: Reverting Root Patches in Safe Mode
-If you’ve applied root patches that leave macOS in an unusable, e.g. after installing iGPU/GPU drivers, recovering from this might be possible by running macOS in Safe Mode without hardware acceleration for graphics.
+If you’ve applied root patches that leave macOS in an unusable state, e.g. after installing iGPU/GPU drivers, reverting room patches might be possible by booting macOS into Safe Mode.
 Because in Safe Mode graphics drivers are not loaded so it might still be possible to get into macOS and revert root patches.

 1. In OpenCore’s boot menu, select macOS
 2. Hold <kbd>Shift</kbd> and press <kbd>Enter</kbd> to boot macOS in Safe Mode which takes significantly longer than a normal boot